Kurounin/AppMetrics.Grpc.AspNetCore/README.md

 By default the `MetricsServer` will listen on port **5501** on all interfaces.

+## Grafana
+The following dashboard can be used to view the exported metrics in Grafana: https://grafana.com/grafana/dashboards/15840

 ## License
 The source code and documentation in this project are released under the [MIT License](https://github.com/Kurounin/AppMetrics.Grpc.AspNetCore/blob/main/LICENSE).